Henning-Winker/SPMpriors/README.md

-Note: Leslie r should be only used in a Schaefer model
+Note that Leslie-matrix r prior from FishLife should only be used in a Schaefer model.
+To approximate Pella-Tomlison priors for r and shape an

-Age-Structure Equilibrium Model will follow for Pella-Tomlinson estimates
+Age-Structure Equilibrium Model (asem) approach is recommended (Winker et al. 2019, 2020).

-`aspm_priors(stkLinfK$mvnsim,Lc)` ...coming soon
+`fl2asem(stk,Lc=20)` ...coming soon